scottdavis/pearfarm_channel_server/app/view/help/markdown/FAQ.markdown

 <br />
 ##How can the process for publishing a pear package get any easier?
-Through one command: `pearfarm push somepackage-0.0.0.tar.gz`.
+Through one command: `pearfarm push`.

 <br />
 ##Can anyone push to any package?